 The Information Zone, extending over two layers, shall contain all information on the disk relevant for data interchange.
-The Information Zone may contain one or more sessions (see clause 23).
-The Data Zones are intended for the recording of User Data.
+The Information Zone may contain one or more sessions (see Clause 23).
+The Data Zones are intended for the recording of User Data (see 10.7.1).